c19witness/uk-covid19-inquiry/2023-11-02_module-2/3_Professor_Yvonne_Doyle.rst

 The fourth paragraph reads:

-"There are significant and growing concerns about the role of :outline:`aerosol` transmission of COVID-19 in healthcare settings, and the need for wider use of RPE (for example, FFP3 respirators) outside of those procedures designated as :outline:`aerosol` generating.
+"There are significant and growing concerns about the role of :outline:`aerosol` transmission of COVID-19 in healthcare settings, and the need for wider use of RPE (for example, :outline:`FFP3 respirators`) outside of those procedures designated as :outline:`aerosol` generating.
 We are therefore calling on [Public Health England] to support the wider use of RPE in other high-risk settings across primary and secondary care."

 Professor, so the first question I have for you is: appreciating that there was considerable uncertainty in the early stages of the pandemic, when did Public Health England first become aware that :outline:`aerosol` transmission was a significant transmission route of Covid-19, including through daily actions such as coughing, talking, et cetera?